memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ![style-graphs-open-style-editor](../data/tutorials/style-your-graphs-in-memgraph-lab/style-graphs-open-style-editor.png)

-## Step 2 — Adding a style to a graph
+## Step 2 — Using colors and borders to style graph nodes

 With a Style editor in front of you, you are ready to style your graph!
 You will use Style editor to modify exiting style and to add some new style rules.
 First you will modify the code that defines node style.
 Look for this section of the code: